Table of Contents

 Executive Summary

 Jenkins is still a solid CI/CD tool.
 It is not a testing platform.
-And treating it like one costs you time, reliability, and engineering hours you could spend shipping features.
+Treating it like one costs engineering hours that could go toward shipping features.
+Teams running into this often realize they are doing test orchestration already, just badly, with whatever tool happened to be nearby.

-This post covers eight alternatives for teams that need testing to work natively with Kubernetes, not as an afterthought bolted onto a build pipeline.
+This guide compares eight alternatives for teams that need testing to work natively with Kubernetes.
 Some are direct Jenkins replacements for CI/CD.
-Others, like Testkube, are a different category entirely: a testing layer that works alongside whatever CI/CD tool you choose.
+Others, like Testkube, are a different category: a testing layer that works alongside whatever CI/CD tool you already use.

 1. Testkube